murraypatterson/parcours/README.md

 to generate all solutions, correlations, etc.  The three solutions implied by Fig. 2 of the above article are then found in the `solutions/` subdirectory.

+# replicating the experiments

+Finally, to obtain the correlation values obtained in Table 1, go to the `felidae/` directory and type

+    ../parcours -f config.csv

+These values will be found in the `pairwise.csv` file.
+Note that the pipeline for computing _significant_ correlation is coming soon..